How to Prepare for Successful Holiday Shipping

 Plan for Replenishing

-Well-organized e-commerce strategies plan for replacing inventory as it ships.
+Well-organized holiday e-commerce strategies plan for replacing inventory as it ships.
 Plan where you’ll store merchandise and how you’ll efficiently move it from storage to your main warehouse area.
 Use a warehouse management system (WMS) to sort orders by criteria, like shipping destination and order size, and to manage your inventory management workflow.

 Keep shipping compliance label requirements from slowing you down by sorting items into multiple picking workflows.
 Replenish forward bins to make sure there’s enough merchandise to fulfill orders when demand spikes.